tumagonx/nwjs_docs_old/Troubleshooting.md

 # WebGL
 2 extra DLL files from DirectX are needed, or your GFX card/driver is on Chromium's black list.
 See https://github.com/rogerwang/node-webkit/issues/185

+Sometimes the css doesn't display correctly, such as `-webkit-transform:translateZ(-1000px);`.
+Maybe it's the problem with the WebGL.

 # Lack of libudev.so.0
 Maybe node-webkit doesn't work on your computer with the error.